SpoonLabs/astor/docs/getting-starting.md

 ## Common problem running Java 7 apps: `UnsupportedClassVersionError (unsupported major.minor version 52.0`

 Astor needs to be executed over a JVM 8+.
 By default, Astor uses the JVM specified on the `JAVA_HOME` variable to run the test cases for validating candidate patches.
-However, Defects4J subjects needs to be executed using a JMV 7 (according to the official documentation).
+However, Defects4J subjects needs to be executed using a JVM 7 (according to the official documentation).
 For example, running bug Math-70 from Defects4J on a JVM 8 could produce two failing/errored test cases:

   	testMath280(org.apache.commons.math.distribution.NormalDistributionTest)